hpc2n/sphinx-lesson-template/content/setup.rst

 ^^^^^^^^^^^

 I is often more convenient to write the commands into a **batch file**.
-For example, we could write the following to a file called `batch.sh`:
+For example, we could write the following to a file called :code:`batch.sh`:

 .. code-block:: bash
     :linenos: